Animal nutritionist

 An animal nutritionist is a person who specializes in animal nutrition, which is especially concerned with the dietary needs of animals in captivity: livestock, pets, and animals in wildlife rehabilitation facilities.

-The science of animal nutrition encompasses principles of chemistry (especially biochemistry), physics, mathematics, ethology (animal behavior).
-An animal nutrition in the food industry may also be concerned with economics and food processing.
+The science of animal nutrition encompasses principles of chemistry (especially biochemistry), physics, mathematics, and ethology (animal behavior).
+Animal nutrition in the food industry may also be concerned with economics and food processing.